linesurf/linesurf/README.md

 # Linesurf
-A rhythm game based on Project Mirai with some extra features to hopefully make things more unique and interesting :)
+A rhythm game based on lines with some interesting and unique features. :)
-Currently in heavy development n'stuff
+Currently going development

 ## Links
 [Discord](https://discord.gg/9GmMVuD) (This has all of the information you need about code standard guidelines, plans, development, feedback, etc.)